iAziz786/iAziz786.com/content/blog/golang-auto-reload-apps/index.md

 nothing more tedious for a developer than doing the same thing again and again.

 I really _HATE_ doing repetitive work.
+Probably that's why I become a programmer to automate the boring stuff.

 ## Foundation (a server)